Dade City & Zephyrhills DUI Manslaughter Attorney

 Retain an Experienced DUI Manslaughter Lawyer

 In Florida, the offense of DUI Manslaughter is a second degree felony punishable by up to fifteen (15) years in prison.
 Most drivers convicted of DUI Manslaughter, with no prior criminal record, receive ten (10) years or more in prison and a lifetime revocation of their driver’s license.
-Assemble the best Dade City & Zephyrhills DUI manslaughter attorneys today.
+Assemble the best Dade City & Zephyrhills DUI manslaughter attorneys, contact us today.

 Lengthy Prison Sentence with Minimum-Mandatory Term if Convicted of DUI Manslaughter

 If charged with DUI Manslaughter, a prosecutor employed by the State Attorney’s Office will prepare a Criminal Punishment Code Score Sheet and forward a copy to your criminal defense lawyer.
 This document is commonly referred to as the Score Sheet.
 The score is determined by evaluating the defendant’s current pending charges and past criminal history.
 Once completed, the score sheet will compute the lowest possible prison sentence in points or months.
 This lowest possible prison sentence is commonly referred to as the Bottom of the Guidelines.
 The Bottom of the Guidelines is the minimum number of months in prison the circuit court judge can lawfully sentence you to unless the judge finds a lawful reason for a downward departure and is willing to go below guidelines or depart.